Catherine Eddowes: John Kelly

-The precise reason why Eddowes chose to relocate from Chelsea to the East End of London is unknown, although by 1881, she was living with a new partner, John Kelly, a fruit salesman whom she had met when they both lodged at Cooney's common lodging-house at 55 Flower and Dean Street, Spitalfields, at the centre of London's most notorious criminal rookery.
+The precise reason why Eddowes chose to relocate from Chelsea to the East End of London is unknown, although by 1881 she was living with a new partner, John Kelly, a fruit salesman whom she had met when they both lodged at Cooney's common lodging-house at 55 Flower and Dean Street, Spitalfields, at the centre of London's most notorious criminal rookery.
 Thereafter, she became known to acquaintances as "Kate Kelly".

-The deputy of this lodging-house, Frederick William Wilkinson, later stated Eddowes seldom drank to excess, although contemporary records indicate she was brought before Thames Magistrates' Court upon a charge of being drunk and disorderly in September 1881.
-She was discharged without being fined for this offence.
+The deputy of this lodging-house, Frederick William Wilkinson, later stated Eddowes seldom drank to excess, although contemporary records indicate she was brought before Thames Magistrates' Court on a charge of being drunk and disorderly in September 1881.
+She was discharged without being fined.

 Initially, while living in and around Spitalfields, Eddowes most often earned money by performing domestic work such as cleaning and sewing for the Jewish community in nearby Brick Lane, although she is believed to have also occasionally taken to casual prostitution to pay her daily rent.
 (Note: John Kelly would later state he had no knowledge of Eddowes ever "walking the streets" to earn money.
 This statement would be corroborated by the deputy of Cooney's Lodging-House, who stated Eddowes was generally within the lodging-house "for the night" by 9 or 10 p.m. and that he had never seen her intimate with anyone aside from Kelly in the years she typically resided at the lodging-house.)
 By the mid 1880s, she and Kelly also earned money by performing seasonal hop-picking work in Kent each summer.

 When Eddowes could not afford a bed in a common lodging-house, she typically attempted to borrow money from her sisters or her daughter.
-She primarily attempted to borrow from her older sister, Elizabeth Fisher, who lived in Greenwich, and whom she also visited socially on occasion.
+She primarily attempted to borrow from her older sister, Elizabeth Fisher, who lived in Greenwich and whom she also visited socially on occasion.
 If unsuccessful in her efforts to borrow money from relatives, she is believed to have slept rough in the front room of 26 Dorset Street, known locally as "the shed".